auth0/docs/articles/tokens/access-token.md

 ---
-description: This page explains an overview about Auth0 access tokens.
+title: Access Token
+description: Learn what access tokens are and how you can use them with Auth0.
 toc: true
 ---
 # Access Token

 ## Overview

-The Access Token, commonly referred to as `access_token` in code samples, is a credential that can be used by a client to access an API.
+The access token is a credential that can be used by a client to access an API.

 It can be any type of token (such as an opaque string, or a JWT) and is meant for an API.
-It's purpose is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the `scope` that has been granted).
+It's purpose is to inform the API that the bearer of this token has been authorized to access the API and perform specific actions (as specified by the **scope** that has been granted).

-The `access_token` should be used as a **Bearer** credential and transmitted in an HTTP **Authorization** header to the API.
+The access token should be used as a **Bearer** credential and transmitted in an HTTP **Authorization** header to the API.

-## Access Tokens at Auth0
+## Access token format

-Auth0 currently generates access tokens in two formats:
+Auth0 currently generates access tokens in two formats: as opaque strings, or as [JSON Web Tokens (JWTs)](/jwt).

-* As opaque strings, when `${account.namespace}/userinfo` is the **audience** in the [authorization request](/api/authentication#authorize-client).
-* As a [JSON Web Token (JWT)](/jwt), when a custom API is specified as the **audience** in the [authorization request](/api/authentication#authorize-client).
+This depends on the value that the **audience** parameter had in in the [authorization request](/api/authentication#authorize-client).

-::: panel What is audience?
+::: panel What is the audience?
 The **audience** is a parameter set during [authorization](/api/authentication#authorize-client), and it contains the unique identifier of the target API.
 This is how you tell Auth0 for which API to issue an access token.
 If you do not want to access a custom API, then by setting the audience to `${account.namespace}/userinfo`, you can use the opaque access token to [retrieve the user's profile](/api/authentication#get-user-info).
 :::

+* If the **audience** is set to `${account.namespace}/userinfo`, then the access token will be an opaque string.
+* If the **audience** is set to the unique identifier of a custom API, then the access token will be a [JSON Web Token (JWT)](/jwt).

-When a custom API audience is specified along with an `openid` scope, an access token is generated that will be valid for both the `/userinfo` endpoint and for the custom API.
+When the **audience** is set to a custom API and the **scope** parameter includes the `openid` value, then the genarated access token will be valid for both [retrieving the user's profile](/api/authentication#get-user-info) and for accessing the custom API.

 :::panel Use RS256 for multiple audiences
 If you specify more than one audience, then your custom API must use **RS256** (read [how to change an API's settings](/apis#api-settings)).
-Tokens signed with HS256 can hold only one audience for security reasons.
+Tokens signed with HS256 can hold only one audience, for security reasons.
 This applies also if you have set a **Default Audience** at your [API Authorization settings](${manage_url}/#/tenant).
 :::

 ::: warning